-- 9.2 It is considered that 'utilities' include the following and their successors in technology: electricity for public or private use; gas; internet; telecommunications; television; and clean, dirty and storm water networks.
-Service provision for all of these utilities falls outside the direct control of Westminster City Council, but it is important that new development is well served by appropriate infrastructure. - 9.3 The community raised a number of concerns over the quality of utility provision in the Area.
+9.2 It is considered that 'utilities' include the following and their successors in technology: electricity for public or private use; gas; internet; telecommunications; television; and clean, dirty and storm water networks.

+- 9.3 The community raised a number of concerns over the quality of utility provision in the Area.
 In particular, issues relating to surface water run-off were raised, with several locations identified as being regularly flooded.
 This can have a range of impacts from property damage to flooded pavements and road edges making movement difficult for pedestrians and cyclists. - 9.4 The use of renewable energy and, in particular, decentralised power networks, is supported but only if it involves zero local emissions.
 The use of combined heat and power (CHP) plants have been seen as a popular solution.
 However, CHP plants can give rise to significant local emissions, which would be contrary to the requirements of Policy KBR35 (Healthy air).
 In an area such as Knightsbridge, on-site renewable power sources such as ground or air source heat pumps and photovoltaic cells, combined with better electricity network connectivity, can ensure that local energy emissions are eliminated. - 9.5 A Central London location that includes many world leading cultural, education and business institutions, should have broadband speeds that are some of the highest available.
 However, many people have reported that broadband speeds are poor and that this can make even personal use by residents difficult. - 9.6 For Knightsbridge to be the best place to live, work, study and visit, exceptional connectivity is essential.
 Developers should be encouraged to include the latest technology internet connections as part of their developments and to 'future proof' it e.g. ultra-fast fibre broadband.